Wildsong/telegram/README.md

 ```

 If you have set up .env correctly you should see some messages appear on your phone including
-one text, one map, and a picture of a tenrec.
+one text, one map, and a picture from the Cleveland Art Museum collection.

 ## Docs